 Develops, oversees and administers the Department's annual budget; participates in the forecast of funds needed for staffing, equipment, materials, and supplies; monitors and approves expenditures; implements adjustments; and allocates resources to accomplish program goals and service levels.

-Gathers and interprets statistical and fiscal data, conducts research, and analyzes trends, demographics, and community conditions in the preparation of a variety of reports and memoranda on various parks and recreation related subjects; attends and participates in professional group meetings; maintains awareness of new trends and developments in the field of recreation and leisure services; incorporates new developments as appropriate.
+Gathers and interprets statistical and fiscal data, conducts research, and analyzes trends, demographics, and community conditions in the preparation of a variety of reports and memoranda on various parks, golf course and recreation related subjects; attends and participates in professional group meetings; maintains awareness of new trends and developments in the field of recreation and leisure services; incorporates new developments as appropriate.

-Works closely with Marketing and Communications to develop the marketing of recreation programs, events, and activities; participates in the design, preparation, and distribution of recreation publicity including activity guides, District website, press releases, brochures, pamphlets, flyers, and printed schedules; represents the District to the news media.
+Works closely with Marketing and Communications to develop the marketing of recreation and golf programs, events, and activities; participates in the design, preparation, and distribution of recreation publicity including recreation guides, District website, press releases, brochures, pamphlets, flyers, and printed schedules; represents the District to the news media.

-Establishes and administers joint use agreements with school districts; establishes affiliation agreements with other organizations and collaborates with local and state organizations; Staff liaison to Friends of Cordova Park, Inc., a Charitable Foundation.
+Establishes and administers joint use agreements with school districts; establishes affiliation agreements with other organizations and collaborates with local and state organizations; Staff liaison to the Cordova Recreation and Park Foundation.

 Serves as staff on a variety of boards, commissions, and committees; prepares and presents staff reports and other necessary correspondence.

-Manages the Children's Funding Assistance (scholarship) Program including application review, client interview, fundraising and documentation; coordinates Special Event Permits and Agreements, picnic reservations, and other facility rentals; manages the online registration system, requiring coordination with software vendors.
+Manages the Fee Assistance (scholarship) Program including application review, client interview, fundraising and documentation; coordinates Special Use Permits and Agreements, picnic reservations, and other facility rentals; manages the online registration systems, requiring coordination with software vendors.